StyleCop/StyleCop/README.md

 ## Considerations

-While pull requests will continue to be accepted, it is unlikely that any major development will be done on this project.
+While pull requests will continue to be accepted, it is unlikely that any major development (including support for newer C# syntax) will be done on this project.
 It is increasingly difficult and inefficient to maintain the custom C# parser used by StyleCop.
 The primary motivation for recent maintenance work was to allow developers who were already using StyleCop to upgrade to Visual Studio 2015 and C# 6.

-The Roslyn-based [StyleCopAnalyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) project is recommended for developers who use only Visual Studio 2015 or later.
+### The Roslyn-based [StyleCopAnalyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) project is **strongly** recommended for developers who use only Visual Studio 2015 or later.